Emotional Health Is Critical Because It Affects Everything Else

 People who are highly emotionally intelligent seem to have a lot of the same habits, and those habits have been practiced and honed.
 They don’t come naturally to most, but they aren’t hard to learn and practice if you are motivated.
 We’re striving for a better life here, so being open to new habits is important.

 What are the habits of highly emotionally healthy people

-I’ve considered the lists of what other writers and psychologists have compiled as these habits and I’ve chosen to write here about the ones I believe in or have truly experienced myself.
+I’ve considered the lists of what other writers and psychologists have compiled as these “habits”.
+I’ve chosen to write about the ones I believe in or have experienced myself.
 So, let’s go.